DeloitteAU/rhythm-ui/components/RuiCard/docs/rui-card.md

 ---

 # Card
-Cards provide a way to display contain content to a user.
+Cards provide a way to display contained content to a user.
 They are surfaces that display content and actions on a single topic.

 ## Display
 Cards take up the width and height of their containers.
 Currently